-The ISPCA believes in openness and transparency and provides information on its income and expenditure on a dedicated Governance and Transparency page on its website.
+The ISPCA believes in openness and transparency and continues to publish relevant information on its income and expenditure on a dedicated Governance and Transparency page on its website (www.ispca.ie).

-The ISPCA consider themselves fully compliant with the Charities Regulator's mandatory Governance Code which was launched in 2018.
-All charities must report on compliance in 2021.
+The ISPCA continues to ensure compliance with the Charities Regulator's mandatory Governance Code which was launched in 2018 that requires all charities to report on its compliance from 2021.